sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### Basic info:
    *  At a high level, a feature could switch between local & kube-managed or a feature could be kube managed only.
-   *  In either mode, a container start is preceded by systemctl start and stop is followed by systemctl stop.
+   *  In either mode, a container start is preceded by systemctl start.
    *  The transition mode
       *  none  - No initiative from kube on this feature
       *  kube_pending - Kube is ready to deploy and waiting for approval from local system.